pubsubio/pubsub-site/s/docs.md

 `$any: value(s)`   is equal to any of the values `$regex: regex`    must match regex
-`$like: substr`    property must have a substring which is case-insensitive equal to substr
+`$like: substring`    property must have a substring which is case-insensitive equal to substring

 	var query = {
 		name: {$any:['mathias', 'ian']},  // name must be equal to either mathias or ian